alphataur/conway_gol/README.md

 # Todo
 - [X] Basic Implementation
-- [ ] Modified random logic so that epochs are longer
+- [X] Modified random logic so that epochs are longer(randomly seeded with live block prob 0.7)
 - [ ] allow to change blockSize
 - [ ] Stop Pause and Reset
 - [ ] Organize